Last modified: Aug 13, 2024

 These are the doors located at the rear of the car, usually on both sides of the back seat.
 They are typically hinged on their rear edge and open outward.
 They are also called back doors.

-Mercedes EQS Suv with first and second row doors open
+Mercedes EQS SUV with first and second row doors open

-Gullwing doors
+Gullwing Doors

-These are doors that open upward instead of outward.
+These doors open upward instead of outward.
 They are hinged on their top edge and swing upward along a fixed hinge at the roof of the car.
 They are also called falcon doors or butterfly doors.

 Tesla Model X Gullwing doors

-Sliding door
+Sliding Doors

 ID.Buzz concept with sliding second row door

-Rear opening
+Rear Openings

-There is serveral types of rear opening.
+There are several types of rear openings:

-Trunk lid
+Trunk Lid

 A trunk lid is standard on many sedans.
 The lid is typically hinged below the rear window.
 A sedan with a trunk lid has a more separated trunk area than the rest of the cabin.
 A trunk lid rear door limits the size of objects in the trunk compared to sedans with a hatchback-style liftgate.